keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 - OpenTelemetry runs traces that show everything that happens in the Kubernetes cluster and can display this information with dashboard tools such as Grafana.
-- Custom Keptn metrics that you can define to monitor information from all the data providers configured in your cluster.
+- Custom Keptn metrics that you can use to monitor information from all the data providers configured in your cluster.

 ## Using this exercise